 Class-caste nexus

-The majority of the Indra Sawhney Bench was of the opinion that “class” in Section 16(4) meant social class and they justified the same by stating that the classification attempted by Section 16(4) was not on the basis of caste but on the ground that the caste is found to be a backward class and inadequately represented in the public administration system.
+The majority of the Indra Sawhney Bench was of the opinion that “class” in Article 16(4) meant social class and they justified the same by stating that the classification attempted by Article 16(4) was not on the basis of caste but on the ground that the caste is found to be a backward class and inadequately represented in the public administration system.
 Thus, the majority agreed with the Mandal Commission that the social backwardness was indeed because of the educational and economic backwardness of the caste and that such social backwardness was attributable to the caste.
-In other words, “class” under Section 16(4) could be read as “caste.”
+In other words, “class” under Article 16(4) could be read as “caste.”

 All this led to the laying down of the two-fold test by which reservation can be provided based on caste.
 In other words, if the following two criteria are met, then caste can be the dominant factor in determining backward classes for the purpose of reservations as per the Mandal Commission Report.
 The tests are as follows: